 Our research studies aim to alleviate human suffering as a result of HIV.
 People around the globe, from doctors to statisticians to community members, are getting involved to make a difference.
 Volunteers are critical to this work.
 Below is a list of the most frequently asked questions about participating in clinical trials that we’ve heard from our community members.

-People join trials for many reasons.
+People join research studies for many reasons.
 Some are altruistic and want to give back to their community.
-Others have been personally impacted by HIV/AIDS and want to honor a friend or loved one by getting involved in research.
-Whatever their reasons, scientific progress could not be made if it weren’t for wonderful study volunteers!
+Others have been personally impacted by HIV and want to honor a friend or loved one by getting involved in research.
+Whatever their reasons, scientific progress could not be made if it weren’t for study volunteers!
 Study volunteers make an informed decision to join a trial to help find out if a product is safe, acceptable, and effective.
-Anyone interested in being in a trial goes through an informed consent process to make sure they understand everything about the trial, including the risks and benefits of participating, what they will need to do, and to ensure that any questions they have are answered.
+Anyone interested in being in a study goes through an informed consent process to make sure they understand everything about the trial, including the risks and benefits of participating, what they will need to do, and to ensure that any questions they have are answered.

 Clinical trials are conducted in a stepwise manner and under strict government and community oversight to protect study participants.
 Clinical trials for HIV prevention are carried out in phases:

 Phase 1: basic safety and acceptability; conducted in a small group of people for a short period of time.

 Phase 2: expanded safety and acceptability; conducted in a larger group of people (perhaps several hundred) for a longer period of time; may provide very early signs that the product could be effective.
 Sometimes Phase 2 trials are differentiated between Phase 2A and Phase 2B trials; Phase 2A trials answer questions about product safety while Phase 2B trials may provide early signs about a product’s effectiveness in addition to answering questions about safety.